getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/electron.md

 symbolicated stack traces, you need to upload _Debug Information Files_ (sometimes also referred to as _Debug Symbols_ or just _Symbols_).

 First, make sure that the _Electron Symbol Server_ is enabled for your project.
 Go to _Project Settings > Debug Files_ and choose `Electron` from the list of _Builtin Repositories_.
-Depending on your needs, you may also want to add more symbol servers for the platforms you are deploying to.
+You can add more symbol servers for the platforms you are deploying to, depending on your needs.

 If your application contains custom native extensions or you wish to symbolicate crashes from a spawned child process, upload their debug information manually during your build or release process.
-See [_Debug Information Files_]({%- link _documentation/workflow/debug-files.md -%}) for a detailed description of how to setup Sentry for native development.
+See [_Debug Information Files_]({%- link _documentation/workflow/debug-files.md -%}) for a detailed description of how to set up Sentry for native development.
 Additionally, see [_Uploading Debug Information_]({%- link _documentation/cli/dif.md -%}) for the upload process.

 ### Child Processes